CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 To play a character card, you must have enough general influence or direct influence available to control the character.
 In addition, you must meet **both** of the following requirements:

- - If the character is _not_ an agent, you may only play him at his home site or at any Darkhaven site.
+ - If the character is _not_ an agent, you may only play him at his home site or at any Haven site.
 If the character is an agent, you may only play him at his home site.
  - If your Ringwraith is in play, your Ringwraith (or a character with enough direct influence to control the character to be played) must be at the site at which the character is to be played.